What is Texas Corporation Foreign Qualification

 |

-You want to do business in Texas but are registered as a Domestic Corporation in another state.
+You want to do business in the state of Texas but are registered as a Domestic Corporation in another state.

 In order to legally conduct business in the state of Texas you must register with the Texas Secretary of State as